ripienaar/free-for-dev/README.md

   * [AllTheFreeStock](https://allthefreestock.com) - a curated list of free stock images, audio and videos.
   * [Ant Design Landing Page](https://landing.ant.design/) - Ant Design Landing Page provides a template built by Ant Motion's motion components.
 It has a rich homepage template, downloads the template code package, and can be used quickly.
 You can also use the editor to quickly build your own dedicated page.
-  * [Backlight](https://backlight.dev/) — With collaboration between developers and designers at heart, Backlight is a very complete coding platform where teams build, document, publish, scale and maintain Design Systems.
+  * [Backlight](https://backlight.dev/) — With collaboration between developers and designers at heart, Backlight is a very complete coding platform where teams build, document, publish, scale and maintain Design Systems.Free plan allows up to 3 editors working on 1 design system with unlimited viewers.
   * [BoxySVG](https://boxy-svg.com/app) — A free installable Web app for drawing SVGs and exporting in svg,png,jpeg an other formats.
   * [clevebrush.com](https://www.cleverbrush.com/) — Free Graphics Design / Photo Collage App, also they offer paid integration of it as component.
   * [cloudconvert.com](https://cloudconvert.com/) — Convert anything to anything.
 208 supported formats including videos to gif.